nunit/nunit.analyzers/documentation/NUnit4001.md

 ## Description

-Consider simplifying the ValuesAttribute when you're using the CombinatorialAttribute.
+Consider removing unnecessary parameters from the ValuesAttribute.

 ## Motivation